cloudant-labs/cloudant-introduction-course/Part 04 - The rev token.md

 Note

-> You can't use Cloudant's revision tree as version control system to retrieve or "rollback" to old revision.
-Once revision is superceded, the document _body_ of the older revision is deleted and its disk space recovered in a process called "compaction".
+> You can't use Cloudant's revision tree as a   version control system to retrieve or "rollback" to an older revision.
+Once a revision is superceded, the document _body_ of the older revision is deleted and its disk space recovered in a process called "compaction".
 Compaction occurs automatically in Cloudant, so it's not safe to assume that old revisions will be available to be retrieved.

 ![](slides/Slide29.png)